cloudposse-archives/reference-architectures/README.md

 2. Render templates into the repo (including `Dockerfile`)
 3. Build a docker image
 4. Run the docker image and start provisioning resources including the Terraform state backend and child accounts
+5. Create the IAM groups to permit access to child accounts
-5. Write a list of child account IDs so we can use them in the next phase
+6. Write a list of child account IDs so we can use them in the next phase

 </details>